asdingfs/pleco-to-anki-script/README.txt

 - dragonmapper, for pinyin <-> zhuyin

 errors:
-- Some unique pronounciation (e.g. yō) raises an error, current limitations of dragonmapper library
+- Some unique pronounciation (e.g. yō, ō) raises an error, current limitations of dragonmapper library

 limitations:
-- Some inaccurate transliteration, e.g. 說 is always transliterated to shuì instead of shuō, regardless of context
+- Some inaccurate transliteration, e.g. 說 is always transliterated to shuì instead of shuō, regardless of context, but seems like it's better with lazy_pinyin

 that's why this package uses three different libraries to utilise the strengths of each package